What Are the Most Common Causes of Pedestrian Accidents?

 Pedestrians can be the victims of traffic accidents for a variety of reasons.
 A few of the most common causes of pedestrian accidents include:

 - Drugged or Drunk Driving – No one should ever get behind the wheel after drinking or taking drugs.
 In many cases, intoxicated drivers’ reaction time, decision-making ability and coordination are not what they should be.
-As a result, they are more likely to not be able to notice or be able to avoid hitting pedestrians and bicyclists.
+As a result, a drunk driver is more likely to not be able to notice or be able to avoid hitting pedestrians and bicyclists.

 - Distracted Driving – Like driving while intoxicated, distracted driving limits a driver’s ability to react in time to avoid traffic crashes, including pedestrian and bicycle accidents.